wp:image {“sizeSlug”:”large”,”linkDestination”:”none”}

 Choose Your Video Angle

 Decide between testimonial-style (person using and loving the app), narrative-driven (problem leads to solution), or educational (feature walkthrough).
-Our data shows narrative compression (leading directly with the offer rather than awareness framing) works for 43.5% of top-performing UGC ads.
+In our experience, narrative compression (leading directly with the offer rather than awareness framing) is a consistent trait among top-performing UGC ads.
 Skip lengthy backstory for cold traffic.

 Define Your Creator Profile